tejasg910/new-app/README.md

 # ACONEWS News Dashboard

-A modern, responsive News Dashboard built with React, Vite, and Tailwind CSS, fetching the latest headlines from the GNews API.
+A modern, responsive ACONEWS News Dashboard built with React, Vite, and Tailwind CSS, fetching the latest headlines from the GNews API.

 ## Prerequisites